centreon/centreon-archived/doc/en/administration_guide/partitioning/user/configuration.rst

 Configuration
 *************

 Centreon Partitioning uses XML configuration files.
-There are already some configuration files for Centreon tables.
+There are already some configuration files for Centreon tables (see in **/usr/share/centreon/config/partition.d/** directory).

 Example with partitioning-data_bin.xml
 ======================================